 Sheath: The package has a durable, hard plastic sheath.
 The sheath is not flexible, so the chance of improper holding may raise, but the closure strap eliminates this fear.
 The halfway open design makes it easily accessible during emergency needs; the clip is here to secure it.
 The belt loop assures easy, convenient carry.
 You might find sheath quality not too good, but when you look at the budget, you will find it pretty reliable.

-How to Choose the Best Machetes? – Things to Consider Before you Buy
+How to Choose the Best Machetes in 2022? – Things to Consider Before you Buy

 A machete is the pivotal part of an adventurer’s life.
 People always ask which is the best machete?
 Here you will find the answer of your all questions.